-Speaking to the rock was to be an antitype representing God the Father raising Jesus from the dead by His word including the outpouring of rivers of living water by the Holy Spirit on Pentecost (Feast of Weeks) (John 7:37-39).
+Speaking to the rock was to be an antitype representing God the Father raising Jesus from the dead by His word, including the outpouring of rivers of living water by the Holy Spirit on Pentecost (Feast of Weeks) (John 7:37-39).
 Perhaps Paul would have included it in 1 Corinthians 10 if Moses had not rebelled?
 However, by striking the rock (i.e., Christ) again, he was figuratively rejecting the crucifixion of Jesus as paying the price for salvation (i.e., salvation figuratively represented by entering the Promised Land).
-Since Moses figuratively rejected the crucifixion of Jesus, then he could not enter the Promised Land (i.e., he could not figuratively receive salvation since the crucifixion was figuratively rejected), for there is only one way, truth, and life leading to salvation – Jesus crucified (1) and resurrected (1)!
+Since Moses figuratively rejected the crucifixion of Jesus, then he could not enter the Promised Land (i.e., he could not figuratively receive salvation since the crucifixion was figuratively rejected), for there is only one way, truth, and life leading to salvation – Jesus crucified (1), resurrected (1) and ascended (1)!

 Moreover, at that time I pleaded with the Lord, “O, Lord God, you have begun to show me your greatness and strength.
 (What god in heaven or earth can rival your works and mighty deeds?)
 Let me please cross over to see the good land on the other side of the Jordan River—this good hill country and the Lebanon!”
 But the Lord was angry at me because of you and would not listen to me.
 Instead, he said to me, “Enough of that!
 Do not speak to me anymore about this matter.
 Go up to the top of Pisgah and take a good look to the west, north, south, and east, for you will not be allowed to cross the Jordan.
 (Deuteronomy 3:23–27 NET)